 The third-tier are unexplored noncustomers.
 They usually do not even consider going to fast-food restaurants but rather choose bars to stay out late and enjoy a drink or more with friends.

-To unlock these tiers of noncustomers Shake Shack created a new uncontested market space in fast-casual food space.
+To unlock these tiers of noncustomers Shake Shack created a new uncontested market space in the fast-casual food space.
 It did so by answering four basic questions that are at the core of the blue ocean approach.

 Kids Place and Happy Meals: Shake Shacks are built to feel more modern and grown-up than the cartoony, red-and-yellow-decorated fast food chains that lure kids with happy meals, toy gifts and play places.
 Whether it is the quiet green and black color scheme, a modern sleek logo, or an open kitchen layout that is visible upfront rather than hidden in the back, Shake Shack attracts the millennial adult who is willing to pay more for an informal and comfortable dining and hangout experience.
 Gone are the costs associated with building play places and offering happy meals.